Effective: July 17, 2014

 Certain links on Mass.Gov (whether integrated with Tools or otherwise) facilitate interaction with third-party social media sites.
 Accessing third-party social media functions (whether through a Tool or otherwise) may require you to log in to your social media provider, and that social media provider may plant a persistent cookie on your web browser to keep you logged in.
 Any interaction with any such social media provider (whether through a Tool or otherwise) is subject to such social media provider’s site policies, and such provider may plant one or more additional persistent cookies on your web browser as a result of your interaction with it.

 Online Forms on Mass.Gov

 Dissemination of Your Personally Identifiable Information

 We do not sell any personally identifiable information collected through this website or submitted to the Commonwealth in conjunction with using functions on the website, and there is no direct or online public access to the information.
-However, once you voluntarily submit personally identifiable information to us related to your use of this website, its dissemination is governed by the Public Records Law, the Fair Information Practices Act (Massachusetts General Laws Chapter 66A), and other applicable laws and regulations.
+However, once you voluntarily submit personally identifiable information to us related to your use of this website, its dissemination is governed by the Public Records Law, the Fair Information Practices Act (Massachusetts General Laws Chapter 66A), Executive Order 504, and other applicable laws and regulations.
 For this reason, part or all of the information you send us may be provided to a member of the public in response to a public records request.
 There are pieces of information, such as credit card numbers, TIN, username, or password that are protected by the Fair Information Practices Act.
 For more information on types of data exempted from disclosure under the Public Records Law, please read the Secretary of the Commonwealth's Public Records Law.

 Your Access and Opportunity to Correct